gowrijp/Streamlit-app-for-Deep-GAN/README.md

 - In Navigator, click the Environments tab, then click the Create button.
 The Create new environment dialog box appears.
 - In the Environment name field, type a descriptive name for your environment.
 - In the Packages list select “Python” and in the Python version list select the version you want to use and click create.
 - Select open terminal from our activated env

+There’s one issue though : the TensorFlow session object can mutate internally as we use it to run different computations.
+Ordinarily, we don’t want cached objects to mutate, as that can lead to unexpected results.
+So when Streamlit detects such mutations, it issues a warning to the user.
+However, in this case we happen to know that it’s OK if the TensorFlow session object mutates, so we bypass the warning by setting allow_output_mutation=True